darvec112357/ethlas_project/README.md

 ## 3. Training

 The training was run on a Kaggle kernel with GPU T4*2, which took roughly an hour to finish.
-The model used is based on Roberta.
+The model used is based on Roberta and the training accuracy reached 98%.
 After training, a model.h5 will be created.
 Copy this model into UI/model for prediction purpose.
 ```
 python train.py
 ```